conghao321/Nova-MOOC-CMS/README.md

 ### Architecture

-The project has been selected based on Microservice Architecture.
+The project is based on Microservice Architecture.
+Maybe in future, it will be re-implemented by Golang...

+Ofcourse, the golang version is just an illusion right now, haha...

 ### Skeleton Framework:

 The project based on **Spring-Boot** and **Spring Cloud**.

-Combining of them can ideally build a microservice project.
+Combining them can ideally build a microservice project.

+Also, it needs Maven.

 ### Programming Langugage:

-The back-end services is based on SpringBoot, so the primary language is JAVA.
+The back-end services are based on SpringBoot, so the primary language is JAVA.

 However, to render some static html, we also use Freemarker.

+Nowadays, the freemarker seems be abandoned for a long time...so...
+Maybe I will find a better way to replace it in future.